priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-MESSAGE-DOC.md

 **Method Type**: GET

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** : In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of the user for which application admin want to delete all messages.

 **Response**: